“If you don’t stand for something, you will fall for anything.” - Gordon A Eadie

 Department of Labor’s Report Card

-What we know in 2013 is that AECOM is on the United States Department of Labor’s Top Ten DBA Employer’s Injury/ Death Report Card.
+What we know is that AECOM is on the United States Department of Labor’s Top Ten DBA Employer’s Injury/ Death Report Card.
 AECOM is going neck and neck with Triple Canopy for 6th and 7th, respectively.
 And just behind Mission Essential Personnel.

 I bring up Mission Essential Personnel (MEP) and Triple Canopy for a reason.
 Let’s talk about the “under-reporting” of DBA injuries and deaths.
 My office has represented so many MEP and Triple Canopy DBA workers.
 We are talking about a lot of seriously injured folks.
 It sure seems to me that MEP and Triple Canopy are seriously under-reporting their DBA injuries.